napari/napari.github.io/0.4.15/_sources/howtos/layers/shapes.md

 In these examples we'll mainly use `add_shapes` to overlay shapes onto on an existing image.

-In this example, we will overlay some shapes on the image of a photographer:
+In this example of we will overlay some shapes on the image of a photographer:

 ```{code-cell} python
 import napari